Ensembl/gene_symbol_transformer/README.md

 `dataset_generation.py` : merge original data files, normalize, cleanup, and filter examples to a single pandas dataframe saved as the pickle file `data.pickle`; create smaller development datasets of the 101 and 3 most frequent gene symbols

-`feature_generation.py` : generate BLAST and raw sequences features

-`blast.py` : function and pipeline to BLAST specified sequences and save the raw results to a shelve database file
+`blast_features.py` : pipeline to BLAST specified sequences and save the raw results to a shelve database file; generate BLAST features